Mistralys/composer-local-switcher/README.md

 For packages that do not already have an entry in the `repositories` section of the `composer.json` file, a new entry will be added.

+> NOTE: See the section [Using specific package versions](#using-specific-package-versions)
+> for more information about the optional `version` property.

 ### 2. Production configuration